DUBAI PACKING LIST – THINGS TO BRING TO DUBAI

-- Sunglasses: Another must-have item in sunny Dubai are sunglasses.
-Ray-Ban seems to be always a great choice, but the most important thing is the quality (sunglasses are an investment in healthy eyes)
+- Sunglasses: Another must-have item in sunny Dubai are sunglasses – the most important thing is the quality.
+Sunglasses are an investment in healthy eyes.

 - Handbags: What I really liked in Dubai is that you will see all kinds of people with different styles.
 I did not feel uncomfortable wearing more expensive but also more affordable clothes and handbags.
-While I often recommend carry-on bags for traveling (because they are more practical and safer), I do not worry much about it in Dubai.
+So wear whatever you want and can afford.

 - Maxi Dresses – Dubai is made to wear maxi dresses, most of the time, it is hot (warm) enough, and it is also great for more conservative areas in Dubai.